 Didn’t we just say that our grid runs at 60?
 Did we mess something up?

-Our power grid runs on an alternating current (much to the disappointment of Tesla edit: Edison).
+Our power grid runs on an alternating current (much to the disappointment of Edison.
 This means that current in our wires has two peaks as it switches between positive and negative voltages once every cycle (-110V and +110V).

 Since bulbs shine brightest at voltage peaks, there are two bright spots per cycle.
 This is why we have double the number of pulses that we might have assumed.